zbaker23/server-monks/README.md

 For Project Phase III, we want to continue working with the servermonks package to include further functions that will help users summarize and then view the built-in datasets for our package in different ways.
+The current function in our package, quick_summary_vaxx_vs_recall(), lets a user quickly look statistics on vaccine rates and support for the 2021 recall election in a county of their choice, and compare them to the California counties with the most extreme statistics for vaccination rates and recall support.
+We plan to write a function that creates visualizations allowing users to easily compare counties to each other, rather than only returning descriptive text.

 \`\`\`